-The bid leaving the other 'haven' currency reinforces the secular US DOLLAR weakness on the violation of higher USD/JPY resistance into 110.00 being temporarily violated into early April prior to weakening back down to hold a test of the 108.00 area.
-Yet that lack of any 'haven' bid is once again reflected in USD/JPY stabilizing back up above the 110.00 area, which runs counter to any shift to a 'risk-off' psychology on the lack of a 'haven' bid.
+The bid leaving the other 'haven' currency reinforced the previous secular US DOLLAR weakness on the violation of higher USD/JPY resistance into 110.00 being temporarily violated into early April prior to weakening back down to hold a test of the 108.00 area.
+Yet that lack of any 'haven' bid is once again reflected in USD/JPY stabilizing back up well above the 110.00 area, which runs counter to any shift to a 'risk-off' psychology on the lack of a 'haven' bid in the alternate 'haven' currency.